silverspringnetworks/starfish-js/README.md

 ```

 ### Get Next Page
- This will return the next page of data upto the limit specified in the original request or default limit of 1MB.
+ This will return the next page of data up to the limit specified in the original request or default limit of 1MB.
  Calls the callback with error if `next_page` is either empty or there is no data.

  ```js